There is no such thing as laziness.

 Specifically fear of failure, criticism, and – fundamentally – fear of rejection.

-For a profound social species like humans, with our gigantic pre-frontal cortex’s – developed (teleologically speaking) to help us navigate complex social relationships – our ability to avoid tribal rejection was the difference between survival and being tossed out of the cave to a hungry sabretooth tiger.
+For a profoundly social species like humans, with our gigantic pre-frontal cortex’s – developed (teleologically speaking) to help us navigate complex social relationships – our ability to avoid tribal rejection was the difference between survival and being tossed from the cave to a hungry sabretooth tiger.

 Rejected.
 Alone.
 Our large pre-frontal cortex’s are no match for a tiger’s large teeth.

 This is why, for so many of us, fear of failure, criticism, and rejection is a very real psychological terror.